 Luther currently offers programs in the Norwegian towns of Lillehammer and Bø in Telemark.
 The on-campus experience also promotes interaction with Norwegian students, among the approximately 12 Scandinavian foreign students who enroll at Luther each year, acquaintances that sometimes lead to a lifetime of international visits and friendship.

-Watch a 7 minute video about the beauty of Norway here.
+For more information, watch a 7 minute video about the beauty of Norway.

 Map: Wikimedia Commons, by MSClaudius